guzmann46/powershell/README.md

 # Features

-1)Debloat / Remove pre-installed app
+1) Debloat / Remove pre-installed app
-2)Essential tweaks for preformance (with undo option)
+2) Essential tweaks for preformance (with undo option)

-3)Set ultrapower mode
+3) Set ultrapower mode
-4)Fast animation
+4) Fast animation
-5)Light/Dark mode
+5) Light/Dark mode
-6)Disable Onedrive
+6) Disable Onedrive
-7)Disable Microsoft Store
+7) Disable Microsoft Store

-8)Activate MS office (All version)
+8) Activate MS office (All version)
-9)Activate Windows 8, 10, 11
+9) Activate Windows 8, 10, 11

 1) Download the .zip file on the main page of the GitHub and extract the .zip file to your desired location